B.A., Psychology (Minor: Art), University of Miami, 2000

-Dr. Abdou’s research has been funded by the National Institutes of Health, the National Science Foundation, the U.S. Department of Agriculture, the Robert Wood Johnson Foundation, the Mellon/Woodrow Wilson Foundation, and the Michigan Center for Integrative Approaches to Health Disparities.
-Her work is published in scientific journals in psychology, public health, medicine, and sociology.
-Dr. Abdou is engaged in international collaborations, including with the American University in Cairo.
+Dr. Abdou’s research has been funded by multiple arms of the National Institutes of Health, the National Science Foundation, the U.S. Department of Agriculture, the Robert Wood Johnson Foundation, the Mellon/Woodrow Wilson Foundation, and the Michigan Center for Integrative Approaches to Health Disparities.
+Dr. Abdou’s work is published in scientific journals in psychology, public health, medicine, gerontology, and sociology.